Neutral / cushion / high arch

 The Impact Brake System™ is another proprietary technology of the brand that is in the form of the lug pattern, displaying them in opposite slanted directions.
 With such a layout, the braking capability of the shoe is increased by 20%, while impact forces are decreased accordingly.

 An injection-molded EVA foam acts as the midsole of the La Sportiva Lycan.
 This material is known for its shock-absorbing property, while also delivering ample cushioning and underfoot protection.
+In contrast, the Hoka One One Speedgoat 3 utilizes a compression-molded EVA, which works at maintaining a smooth and stable transition cycle.

 The flex point of the midsole is at the forefoot, enabling a quick and effortless toe-off.
 The litheness of the midsole allows natural mobility, even on technical trails.